 Just because we're living with restrictions right now, it doesn't mean you have to be bored!
 All it requires is a little re-orientation in the way we go about things.
-Here are some ideas of things you can do to stay engaged and keep entertained until restrictions ease.
+Here are some ideas for things you can do to stay engaged and keep entertained.

 Get together virtually with friends from home, course mates or college buddies - here are just a few ideas to get you started.

 Solve an online escape room with your friends